Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 Such alignment efforts can also minimize miscommunication (think: poor version control or assets strewn across several content management systems), supporting greater transparency and accountability.
 This, in turn, can help bridge sales and marketing divides, allowing teams to “get on the same page” and sync branding narratives across the entire sales funnel.
 Plus, a streamlined data headquarters can help ease the transition for teams adapting to new remote and/or “hybrid” work models.

-Remote and in-office work can actually be enhanced by dashboards, making data readily available to team members at any point in time.
+Remote and in-office work can actually be enhanced by sales reporting software, making data readily available to team members at any point in time.
 The result is a de-siloed working system that uses a highly accessible interface with a sleek, visual representation of centralized information.

 Another emerging component of sales enablement alignment strategy is the use of artificial intelligence (AI) and machine learning.
 Marketers, sales leaders, and sales enablement practitioners are increasingly obliged to deploy tech-powered services to help reduce bottlenecks and improve customer outreach.
 As Steve Rietberg notes: “Sellers can no longer exclusively rely on intuition-based selling to push a deal over the finish line.
 Tomorrow’s sellers must learn to use data today to effectively manage their sales cycles…” (And the same can be said for their colleagues in marketing.)